radrah/diabetes-portal/README.md

 We completed this project in record time, 4 weeks instead of the usual 8-10 weeks that other group got to complete it.
 This delay was casue due to some administrative issues from the university's side causing delay's in our AWS and other project access required for this.
 We are still proud of the significant progress we made with the limited resources in such a short period of time.

-### <u>`npm start` to start the web-app portal</u>

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Functionalities & Pages
 ### Dashboard
 - Shows important information about patients and workouts along with messages to access them straight away from the homepage.